linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-05-08-vim-commands-for-beginners.md

 I was once there all excited, following my network tutorial and doing my `vim /etc/network/interfaces` to try to assign a static IP on my host, and suddenly got trapped somewhere, not knowing what it was, how to save or get out.

 So I decided to switch to nano (I know, the Vim cult is gonna hate this) and forget about that traumatic experience.
-But Nano wasn't cutting it for me, I wanted to feel like an expert and do all those nice magic tricks people do in Vim, so decided to "learn" Vim.
+But nano wasn't cutting it for me, I wanted to feel like an expert and do all those nice magic tricks people do in Vim, so decided to "learn" Vim.

 We've been on the ring quite a few times, and I keep getting knocked out when I don't remember how do to the basic stuff, like searching, copying, pasting, etc. So I'm creating this guide to remember basic useful commands that a beginner needs to know when working with Vim.